Nautical Law: What is UNCLOS?

 • UNCLOS, as the currently prevailing law of the sea, is ultimately binding.

-• Even as the name of the nautical law suggests a United Nations’ involvement, the UN does not have any major functional role in the working of UNCLOS.
+• Even though the name of the nautical law suggests a United Nations involvement, the UN does not have any major functional role in the workings of UNCLOS.

 • There are 17 parts, 320 articles and nine annexes to UNCLOS.